westis/duv2/instructions/instructions.md

 - **Data Fetching**: All data fetching should be done in server components using `useFetch` and pass the data down as props to child components.
 - **API Implementation**: Create server-side API routes in `/server/api` for data fetching.
 - **Avoid Axios**: Use Nuxt's built-in `useFetch` composable instead of Axios.
+- radix-vue does NOT have an export called DateValue, so never try to use it!!

 ### 2. Environment Variables